Douro vineyards you should visit on your next trip to Porto - Taste Porto

 • The oldest demarcated wine region in the world?

 Planning a day trip to Douro?
-Read on for an authentic Day Trip to Douro from Porto.
+Read on for an authentic Day Trip to the Douro from Porto.

-Douro vineyards: how did it all start?
+Douro Vineyards: how did it all start?

 When is the best time to visit a vineyard in Douro?